-We're Lauren and Jay, two Americans off to bike around the world.
+We're Lauren and Jay, two Americans who quit our jobs to go see the world.

 Lauren remembers a time (just several years ago) when she was reluctant to give cycling a chance.
 "But I like taking the bus!", Lauren, a public transportation enthusiast, would say to Jay's amusement.
 Aside from the occasional family bike ride around the Rose Bowl during her childhood, Lauren had not spent much time on a bicycle before 2013.